 If you are with your young person when they are accessing services in the community, encourage them to actively participate.
-If you notice a difference between their abilities at home and what is recorded on their ILP, please contact the Personal Tutor so it can be noted and the appropriate action taken.
+If you notice a difference between their abilities at home and what is recorded in their termly report, please contact the personal tutor so it can be noted and the appropriate action taken.

 In addition to a scheduled term-time programme of work experience, Derwen College encourages parents to seek holiday work placements to extend the range of opportunities for their young person.
-Transition is a shared responsibility and while Derwen College offers advice and guidance in relation to holiday placements there is a clear expectation that we work together with the student and their family to achieve the best possible opportunities.
+Transition is a shared responsibility and while Derwen College offers advice and guidance in relation to holiday placements, there is a clear expectation that we work together with the student and their family to achieve the best possible opportunities.
 This often involves parents seeking and establishing specific placements in the home area based on their local knowledge and this joint approach is generally the most effective and sustainable.

-If you have identified a work experience opportunity that your young person can access in the holidays, please speak to the Work Experience Team at college.
-If their Personal Tutor is made aware they can add this information to their ILP.
+If you have identified a work experience opportunity that your young person can access in the holidays, please speak to the work experience team at Derwen College.

-Personal Social and Health Education (PSHE)
+Personal social and health education (PSHE)

-The Personal Social and Health Education programme underpins students' experiences in everyday life as young adults.
+The personal social and health education programme underpins students' experiences in everyday life as young adults.
 Students learn how to keep themselves and others safe in all aspects of their lives; to think about their role in society and to gain skills to become resilient young adults.